|

 Meals: lunch, dinner (local)

-Day 2 0600 hrs – The early morning in the village has an
+Day 2 0600 hrs – The early morning has an

 especially invigorating action on one’s soul, but this is for early

 birds only!
-As the sun rises gradually over the steaming jungle meet the
+As the sun rises gradually over the steaming jungle we can

-locals in the Rubber plantation to see how they tap the trees to collect
+locals in the Rubber plantations and see how they tap the trees to collect

 the latex sap.
 You can of course opt for sleeping a bit longer, the